ProAngular/pro-ject/README.md

     View Github Repository
   </a>
   <p align="center">
-    Generate an Google Angular 20+ project with best-practice defaults in less than a minute!
+    Generate a Google Angular 20+ project with best-practice defaults in less than a minute!
   </p>
   <p align="center">
     A lightweight Node CLI that guides `ng new` and scaffolds an Angular 20+ workspace with opinionated structure and best-practice defaults.